Skip to Content

 Berlin is a large and sprawling city, which means if you plan on covering several districts, you’ll need to know how to get around.

 First, I strongly recommend you get yourself a Berlin WelcomeCard.
 The card not only includes unlimited access to Berlins public transport network, but you’ll also get discounts at over 200 of the cities attractions.
+We travelled extensively around the city, and the Berlin WelcomeCard saved us a ton of money.

+Now, the four major transport networks are the U-Bahn (underground trains), S-Bahn (overground trains), buses, and trams.
 The extensive network covers every corner of the city, so no matter where you want to go, you can always rely on public transport.

 If you prefer to avoid public transport, taxis are easy to come by at taxi stands, train stations, and the airport.
 Uber is also in operation and is usually cheaper than the local taxis.